windmaomao/windmaomao.github.io/kb/resume/frontend.md

 : Oct 2018 - Current
 : *React* *Mobx* *Redux* *Java* {.labels}
 : Management of equipments for carriers with different origin and destination and availability settings.
+Transaction page submission with multiple equipments with error handling and display on each row and each field.

 Highlights

 : - React: Fast development using in-house react and UI library for widgets and styles
-  - Mobx: Complex form handling with nested data structure and realtime validation
+  - Mobx: Complex form handling with nested object/array data structure and real-time field error validation
   - Typehead: _Typehead_ widget design to lookup carrier by name or id
   - Quantity: Support copy/duplicate/change quantity of each equipment on the form
   - Multiselect: Various _multi-select_ widgets supporting lookup table